eblocha/vite-electron-builder/docs/adding-ipc.md

 - Whenever you need the main process to send an event, use the `createSender` function from `packages/main/src/ipc/utils.ts`
   - This takes the webContents to send to and the channel name, and returns a function to fire the event.
 The function is fully typed for the channel spcified!

+## Why this complexity?

+As your app grows, you will need more and more callbacks to the main process.
+In order to ensure type safety, this project re-uses the function signatures for these callbacks for both processes.

+This architecture ensures that the correct channel is invoked for each callback by mapping the channel name to the callback itself.
+Then, we just use `createInvoker` to specify the "structure" of the api to the renderer.
+It also ensures that every channel will be responded to by the main process, because it collects all the callbacks into a single object, and binds them to `ipcMain` in `packages/main/src/index.ts`.

+Without the `createInvoker` utility, you would have no way to ensure that `ipcRenderer.invoke()` returns what you think it does.
+This architecture ensures that.